gagle/node-tftp/README.md

 - __blockSize__ - _Number_
   The size of the DATA blocks.
 Valid range: [8, 65464].
 Default is 1468.
 - __windowSize__ - _Number_
   The size of each window.
-The window size means the number of blocks that can be sent/received without an acknowledge.
+The window size means the number of blocks that can be sent/received without waiting an acknowledgement.
 Valid range: [1, 65535].
 Default is 4.

   Comparison of transfer times: